loopj/wii-power-strip/README.md

 In a future revision I would likely swap out this connector for either:
 - [6-pin, 1.5mm pitch Molex Pico-Lock](https://www.molex.com/en-us/products/part-detail/5040500691) - doubling up on the ground wires
 - [Pico-EZMate HC, 1.8 pitch](https://www.molex.com/en-us/products/connectors/wire-to-board-connectors/pico-ezmate-connectors) - very low profile, higher current connector

+### C189 height

+Some motherboard revisions have a very tall (~2.9mm) C189 capacitor, which can interfere with heatplates.
+If you have one of these boards, you may wish to consider purchasing a lower profile capacitor.
+As long as it is a 220uF, 6.3V+, 2917 or 2312 SMD package capacitor it should work fine.
+The Kyocera AVX NOJC227M006RWJ is a low profile version of the original cap used on the Wii.

 ## How to order